 Of course, given the expense of infertility treatment and the fact that not all procedures are covered (or covered fully) by health insurance, money was a very practical factor for many.
 The expense and the strain of how to pay for IVF or IUI created pressure on their marriages and took a toll on their physical and mental health as well.

 Several of the women added that the massive drain on their finances with no certainty of outcome was particularly emotionally draining.
 S.S. summed it up well when she said, “after… thousands and thousands of dollars and too many doctor appointments, needles, bruises, and tears to count I just told my husband I was done.
 I wanted my body and emotions back and in control.”

 Taking Back Some Control

-Many women shared stories of feeling completely out of control like life was ruled by charting, doctor appointments, medicine schedules, and injections.
-They felt as if those elements of the treatment, though necessary each cycle, were also shrinking their worlds down to a very narrow focus that felt “soul-sucking.”
+Many women shared stories of feeling completely out of control, like life was ruled by charting, doctor appointments, medicine schedules, and injections.
+Though necessary each cycle, they felt as if those elements of the treatment were also shrinking their worlds down to a very narrow focus that felt “soul-sucking.”
 It was a crushing pace to keep.
-They needed to say “No More!
+They needed to say, “No More!
 I’m Done.”

 Choosing to Live

 Infertility treatment is not without risk.
 When one woman discovered through genetic testing that she carries the BRCA gene (putting her at higher risk for breast cancer before even adding the risk of hormones in treatment), she said, “I would rather be alive for my child than to die early.”